 Birth defects are genetic or physical abnormalities that develop during pregnancy and are present at birth.
 Many congenital disabilities are due to chromosomal or genetic irregularities, and environmental factors cause others.
 Common congenital disabilities include:

-Perinatal Diagnostic Center offers comprehensive genetic screening and testing to assess your risk and diagnose congenital disabilities.
+Perinatal Diagnostic Center and Ultrasound offers comprehensive genetic screening and testing to assess your risk and diagnose congenital disabilities.
 In most cases, Dr. Jadali recommends genetic screening to determine if further diagnostic tests are necessary.

 You and your partner can have carrier testing to identify if you carry any genes for birth defects that could pass on to your baby.
 Carrier testing is usually a blood test or a tissue sample collected with a cheek swab.